arkency/posts/posts/2018-05-09-correlation-id-and-causation-id-in-evented-systems.md

 <!-- more -->

-For that you can use 2 metadata attributes associated with the even you are going to publish.
+For that, you can use 2 metadata attributes associated with events you are going to publish.

 Let's hear what Greg Young says about `correlation_id` and `causation_id`: